 A program offered under the CMIP beginning in 2004 gave a rebate to agricultural producers, compost retailers, and some other private users who bought composted manure from participating facilities.

-The Texas Department of Transportation continues to spread the word about the benefits of using compost in highway projects to its district personnel, contractors, and other interested parties.
+After the project ended, the Texas Department of Transportation continued to spread the word about the benefits of using compost in highway projects to its district personnel, contractors, and other interested parties.
 Information about TxDOT’s demonstration and use of compost appears at the TxDOT Web site .

 Education and Marketing

-For more than 10 years, the TCEQ’s Small Business and Environmental Assistance (SBEA) program has reached out and supplied technical assistance in the use of compost.
+Beginning in 1999, the TCEQ’s Small Business and Environmental Assistance (SBEA) program reached out and supplied technical assistance in the use of compost.
 Even before the CMIP began, SBEA was offering TxDOT and other agencies workshops, demonstrations of the use of compost, and technical assistance.

 Under the CMIP, expanded SBEA outreach included workshops, demonstrations, and technical assistance specifically addressing the benefits, opportunities, and incentives for using composted manure through the CMIP.